 Building out the Springfield Armory XD-M Elite with the Silencerco Omega 9K and Sightmark Mini Shot Red Dot was a success, and this is easily my new go-to range pistol.

 I love that I get almost a full box of 9mm in two mags, and it is quiet enough to shoot without hearing protection.
+Of course, the 35-round extended magazines for this pistol allow you to squeeze in even more ammo.
 I can quickly acquire my target with a red dot that isn’t over half the price of the pistol itself.
 Yep, this set-up is a winner for me!

 Editor’s Note: Please be sure to check out The Armory Life Forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in and discuss this article and much more!